Beer and Wine

 |Payable to: City and County Of Broomfield||

 If the applicant is a corporation, partnership, association or a limited liability company, it is to list by position all officers and directors, general partners, managing members, registered managers, all stockholders, partners (including limited partners) and members who have a 10% or greater financial interest in the applicant.
-All persons listed must submit an Individual History Record form and need to be fingerprinted by the Police Department for a background check.
-If there is a Master File with the State of Colorado, please provide that information.
-An appointment must be scheduled for fingerprinting.
-To book an appointment, please visit our website: broomfield.org/index.aspx?NID=1223 to the Fingerprinting page.
-Walk-ins may be accommodated if appointment slots are available.
-Fingerprinting is done at the Broomfield Police Department, Monday and Tuesday from 9:00 a.m. to 4:00 p.m., and Monday evening from 6:00 to 8:00 p.m.
-There is a fee of $38.50 for each person being fingerprinted, which should be submitted to the Clerk’s office, along with the fingerprint card.
-For questions regarding fingerprinting, please call 303.464.5722.
+All persons listed must submit an Individual History Record form and need to go through the fingerprint process.

 The Broomfield Local Licensing Authority (LLA) meets the first Wednesday of every month.
-The new Liquor License packet must be submitted in duplicate, and all documents must be printed on standard 8.5x11 white paper.
+The new Liquor License packet must be submitted with all documents and must be printed on standard 8.5x11 white paper.
 Completed packets from applicants are due on Monday three weeks prior to the meeting.
-(See the chart below for specific dates.)
-Page 2 of the Colorado Liquor or 3.2% Fermented Malt Beverage Retail License Application provides a checklist of documentation required to accompany the application submitted.
-A list of possible additional documents needed is found on page 4 of the application and on page 2 of the Individual History Form.
+Click here for LLA application deadlines and meeting dates.
+Page two of the Colorado Liquor or Fermented Malt Beverage Retail License Application provides a checklist of documentation required to accompany the application submitted.
+A list of possible additional documents needed is found on page four of the application and on page two of the Individual History Form.
 After receipt of the application and upon Staff review of its completeness, a date will be set to present the application before the LLA.
 At that time, the Authority will note receipt of the application, establish the neighborhood boundaries, and set a date and time for the public hearing regarding this application.
 The premises will need to be posted by the applicant with a public hearing notice provided by the City Clerk.
 Petitioning cannot be done until the premise has been posted for 48 hours, and the timing begins after photos of the posted notice are submitted to the City Clerk.
 The public hearing will be held on the predetermined date, where the applicant will make a presentation regarding the needs and desires of the neighborhood.
 After the presentation, the LLA will make a decision to approve or deny the application for a license, contingent upon background check clearance by the CBI.
 If approved, the application is then sent to the State Liquor Division for its approval.
-If concurrent review is requested, the application will be sent to the State Liquor Division after the public hearing has been set by the LLA.
+If